Billionaire Jeff Bezos Thanks Employees Who Have to Pee in Bottles for Funding His Space Travel

 Amazon founder and executive chairman Jeff Bezos, worth an estimated $205 billion, thanked his employees for funding his space travel.
-For years, Amazon employees have blown the whistle on their working conditions such as having to pee in bottles to keep up the company’s demands.
+For years, Amazon employees have blown the whistle on their working conditions such as having to pee in bottles to keep up with the company’s demands.

 As Breitbart News reported, Bezos left Earth for a little more than 10 minutes on Tuesday aboard the New Shepard rocket that was developed by his space company Blue Origin.